jacecotton/viewable/README.md

 ### Testing support
 Modularized views and semantic members make testing theoretically easy, but actual utilities need to be developed.

-### SSR support
-Need to research whether Lit's experimental SSR can work with just `lit-html`.
-It seems to leave part UUIDs as HTML comments for this purpose.

 ### Debugging and extensibility
 Considering littering the `Viewable` class and decorator functions with lifecycle hooks after all.